 Stabilization Services, including food, diapers, baby food and formula, hygiene and cleaning products are available on a walk-in basis, up to three times per calendar year.

-- After the third walk-in visit, the household is eligible for Monthly Food Distribution.
+- After the third walk-in visit, the household is still eligible for Monthly Food Distribution.

 High demand for services sometimes limits the number of people we can assist each day.
 It is recommended that applicants arrive as early as possible, or call ahead of time to verify they will be seen that day.